ausdebating/constitution/constitution.md

     3. Contact details for that instituion's debating group, if they are available.

 3. The debating group of any tertiary education institution in Australia shall be on the register of associated groups, provided:
-    1. the group has a representative member, or is in the process of nominating one, as described in section ~todo~.
+    1. the group has a representative member, or is in the process of nominating one, as described in section <span style="color: red">todo</span>.
     3. the committee has determined the group is the best representative of a distinct institution.
         1. Where multiple groups wish to claim association, the committee shall decide which are eligible to be associated.
     3. the committee has provisionally admitted the institution to membership for one year, or that institution was represented at a vote to create an unincorporated body that was registered as this Association.